+Servo Err Lrge Servo following error too large

+Emergency Stop Emergency stop

-Por On Power was just turned on (or failed prev.)
-Ser Err Servo following error too large E-StoP Emergency stop Hi LoAd Software fuse rS-232 Remote RS-232 commanded off Air-Hot Motor overheat sensor EncodEr Z channel fault (bad encoder or cable) Hi Curr Over current limit (stalled or PCB fault) EncodES Z channel missing (bad encoder or cable) Hi VoLt Regen overheat (high line voltage) CAbLE Broken cable has been detected from encoder PHAS Er Power up phase error. (brushless only) dr FLt An overcurrent or drive fault. (brushless only) trAnS Encoder transition fault had been detected by the brushless circuitry.
-Indr dn Platter not fully up (HRT320FB only).
-Can be caused by low air pressure.
+Servo Overload Software fuse

+RS-232 Problem Remote RS-232 commanded off

+Motor Overheat Motor overheat sensor

+Encoder Fault Z channel fault (bad encoder or cable) Over Current Over current limit (stalled or PCB fault) Z Encod Missing Z channel missing (bad encoder or cable) Regen Overheat Regen overheat (high line voltage) Cable Fault Break detected in encoder cable wiring Pwr Up Phas Er Power up phase error Over Current An overcurrent or drive fault Enc Trans Flt Encoder transition fault had been detected by the brushless circuitry.

-3.8 Emergency Stop
+Emergency Stop

-Pushing the EMERGENCY STOP button will turn the servo off and cause the spindle to decelerate and stop.
+Pushing the Emergency Stop button will turn the servo off and cause the spindle to decelerate and stop (pull the button out to remove the stop).
 Position will not be lost.
 If the step was not completed you will still be on that step.
-Push CYCLE START to turn the servo on.
-The remote cycle start and cycle finish will not function until the EMERGENCY STOP is removed by pushing the START button.
-If an EMERGENCY STOP is performed, the display will indicate an:
+Push Cycle Start to turn the servo on.
+The remote cycle start and cycle finish will not function until the Emergency Stop is removed by pulling the button out, and then pressing the Start button.
+If an Emergency Stop is performed, the display will indicate Emergency Stop.